J. Howard Pew: Biography

-J. Howard Pew was born in Bradford, Pennsylvania in 1882 and raised as a devout Presbyterian.
+J. Howard Pew was born in Bradford, Pennsylvania, in 1882 and raised as a devout Presbyterian.
 In 1886 Pew's father, Joseph Newton Pew, Sr. (1848–1912) started an oil business in Pennsylvania, expanding to Texas when oil was discovered near Beaumont in 1901.
 This company became known as the Sun Oil Company.
 J. Howard Pew attended Shady Side Academy, Grove City College, and Massachusetts Institute of Technology and then worked as a refinery engineer for one of his father's companies.
-In 1912 with his brother Joseph N. Pew, Jr., J. Howard Pew took over management of the Sun Oil Company (now known as Sunoco) improving the company's refining, marketing and distribution systems, and buying or developing energy production operations.
+In 1912 with his brother Joseph N. Pew, Jr., J. Howard Pew took over management of the Sun Oil Company (now known as Sunoco), improving the company's refining, marketing and distribution systems, and buying or developing energy production operations.
 In 1934, he purchased and reorganized the Chilton Company, a publisher of several national magazines.
+Pew held a number of significant leadership roles in the National Association of Manufacturers (NAM).
 He was an early sponsor and director of Christianity Today from 1956 until his death.
 He was a member of the Mont Pelerin Society.